 There was a huge living room laid out as sitting and dining areas.
 The place felt almost baronial with high ceilings, lovely oak beams, a tiled floor, lots of traditional furniture and ornaments.
 Along the length of the room there were doors opening onto a large, tiled, south facing terrace.
 After a poor first impression this house was looking very tempting.

 I find the word “potential” annoying when used by agents.
 If a house is described as “having potential” it usually means that there is an awful lot of work to do, which might be worth doing if you can see through the wreckage to the potential that lies hidden.
 It also often means that you need a lot of imagination to appreciate this potential and plenty of spare cash to realise it.

 But this house definitely seemed to have potential.
-The kitchen was very small and cramped but could have been enlarged by sacrificing a downstairs bathroom.
+The kitchen was very small but could have been enlarged by sacrificing a downstairs bathroom.
 The bedrooms were small and it needed a new bathroom but underneath all that work I could see that there was the potential to make this into a lovely home.